Skip to main content

 Gardens by the Bay OCBC Skyway and Supertree Grove under dry-season skies

-Groups — Hawker dinners at Lau Pa Sat (the satay street kicks off after 7pm) and Newton Food Centre (immortalised in Crazy Rich Asians) are evening highlights.
+Hawker dinners at Lau Pa Sat (the satay street outside the building kicks off after 7pm) and Newton Food Centre (immortalised in Crazy Rich Asians) are reliable April evening anchors.
+Both are open-air with overhead fans; April afternoon thunderstorms can disrupt the satay-street setup, so check the weather before committing 8pm Newton plans.

-Karaoke at Cash Studio or K.Star is good for a group — every room is icy cold.
+Karaoke at Cash Studio or K.Star is good for a group of any size; every room is icy cold and the song catalogue spans English, Mandarin, Cantonese, Korean, Japanese, and Malay.

 #Food & Dining